-In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
+tion to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the ng items to your case prescreening and visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
 Documents showing that you have either a qualifying high school education OR have two (2) years of qualifying work experience in the last five (5) years immediately prior to application (for the principal applicant only; more information is available on our Diversity Visa Process webpage). \$330 cash payment for the Diversity Visa Application Fee for each visa applicant.
-This fee is non-refundable.
+This fee is non-refundable and must be paid prior to your case prescreening.
 Educational qualifications: You must possess one of the following as evidence of your educational qualifications.
 You must submit official copies of school transcripts along with your educational certificates.
+These requirements are determined by U.S. immigration law, and are not determined by the embassy: